+To control for potential changes in time we split the dataset in two sub-samples, from 1990 to 1996 - i.e. roughly before the internet became ubiquitous - and from 1997 to 2004.
 The amount of information available for each deal varies considerably.
 Most information is available for the roughly 14,000 listed companies recorded in COMPUSTAT.
 In private deals, often only the names of the companies are recorded, for a mere 34,513 deals the transaction volume is known.
-The majority of targets are private companies, 59.1 percent or 27488 out of 46,522.
-The reverse is true for acquirers, were only 42.7 percent (19887) are private.
+The majority of targets are private companies, i.e. 59.1 percent or 27488 out of 46,522.
+The reverse is true for acquirers, where only 42.7 percent (19887) are private.

-We match the location of primary business - i.e. the location of the headquarters - of target and acquirer with longitude and latitude data using the U.S. Census Bureau's Gazetteer reference data.
-We do not use the state of incorporation for measuring distances because firms choose their incorporation because of tax, bankruptcy or takeover law without necessarily having any physical presence in that state.
+We match the location of primary business - i.e. the location of the headquarters - of target and acquirer with longitude and latitude data using the US Census Bureau's Gazetteer reference data.
+We do not use the state of incorporation for measuring distances because firms choose their incorporation because of tax, bankruptcy or take-over law without necessarily having any physical presence in that state.
 Most firms are either located in their home state or in Delaware (Bebchuk and Cohen 2003).
 For listed firms, we calculate abnormal returns around announcement date using Center for Research on Securities Prices (CRSP) data.
 Following the literature, we calculate the returns on a [-1; 1] event window around announcement date (see Andrade et al. 2001).

 The spatial distribution of acquirers and targets is shown in figure 2 below.
-Not surprisingly, the pattern follows very closely that of general economic activity, with most deals concentrating at the coasts and the large cities.
+Not surprisingly, the pattern follows very closely that of general economic activity.
+Most deals take place along the coast lines and in the large cities.
 The map shows graphically that acquirers tend to be more concentrated than the targets.
 To confirm the impression from the map we construct a simple locational Herfindahl-Index (LHI) that measures the locational concentration of acquirers and targets respectively: